Oafish1/JAMIE/README.md

 ```
 This process usually takes around 5 minutes.

+## Common Issues

+The `JAMIE` model estimates cell-cell correspondence in a `cell x cell` tensor.
+If running data with many cells and memory issues arise, try the argument `use_f_tilde=False` when initializing.
+This will incur a slight performance hit, but will require less memory.
+Additionally, the manual correspondence matrix, `corr`, supports sparse matrices (as of version `4.5.0`).
+If the modalities are aligned, `corr=None` will automatically use a sparse identity matrix.
+This technique will also dramatically decrease memory usage at the cost of computation time.

 ## Example: Simulation Single-Cell Multi-Modal Data
 This example covers running JAMIE on branching manifold simulation data from [MMD-MA](https://pubmed.ncbi.nlm.nih.gov/34632462/) (Liu J. et al.).
 The example takes around 2 minutes to run.
 A notebook with this code may be found at `examples/notebooks/sample.ipynb`.